kelvinator07/ALC4Phase1Challenge/README.md

 # ALC4Phase1Challenge
-ALC 4.0 Phase 1 Challenge
+ALC 4.0 Phase 1 Challenge App

 This challenge is a simple Android Application with three Activities, the first Activity is the main Activity with two Buttons.

 About Button takes you to About ALC WebView Page.

 My Profile Button takes you to Information About Me The Developer.
 (My Picture, Full Name, Track, Country, Email and Phone Number)

 Screen Captured on Android Emulator.